 — Excuse me.
 Could you tell me the time?

 — Sure, it is twenty to four.

 There are two ways of showing the time.
 We can use the 12-hour clock, which uses AM and PM, or we can use the 24-hour clock.
 Most countries use the second option, but people in the United States, for instance, use the 12-hour clock.
 A.m. and p.m. come from Latin.
 A.m. means ante meridiem, which means before noon, and p.m. means post meridiem, which means after noon.

 |12-hour clock||24-hour clock|

 Watch or clock?

 Do you wear a watch?
-Do you have a clock in your house?
+Is there a clock in your house?

-Do you know the difference between the words ‘watch’ and ‘clock’?
+How about the difference between the words ‘watch’ and ‘clock’?
+Can you tell me what is the difference between them?
 Well, the difference here is that we call ‘watch’ the object we use on our wrists to check the time.
 That’s why Apple calls their product “Apple Watch”.
 The word ‘clock’ is used to all the other instruments we can use to measure their time.
 People may have a clock on their bedside table or on the wall in the kitchen, for instance.

 Maybe you don’t wear a watch nor you have a clock in your house.
 Nowadays, people are more used to checking the time on their phones.
 Is that what you do?

 We use the word ‘o’clock’ with precise hours.
 You can say “It’s 10 o’clock in the morning” but you wouldn’t use “o’clock” when telling someone it’s 8:02 in the morning.
 We use o’clock with the 12-hour clock, so “o’clock” would never follow 13, 14, 15, etc.